KrisPiters/ros_workshop/exercises/part1.md

 - To which topics is the node *turtlesim* subscribed?
 To which topics does it publish?

-- What messagetype is published on the topic */turtle1/pose* ?
+- Which messagetype is published to the topic */turtle1/pose* ?

 With the rostopic command you can do much more.
 Use this command to address the following questions: